1971-74 Dodge Charger: Making the most of a questionable idea

 For 1975 Chrysler played follow the leader

-Chrysler abandoned its experimental ways and copied the Big Two when its mid-sized cars were reskinned in 1975.
-The Satellite and Coronet were given conservative-looking two-door models and the Charger became a badge-engineered version of the automaker’s new personal coupe, the Chrysler Cordoba.
+Chrysler abandoned its experimental ways when its mid-sized cars were reskinned in 1975.
+The Coronet and Satellite were given conservative-looking, two-door models and the Charger became a badge-engineered version of the automaker’s new personal coupe, the Chrysler Cordoba.
 The Cordoba, in turn, looked like a less flamboyant Chevrolet Monte Carlo.

 1975 Dodge Charger SE